blakep7/CS210-P1/README.md

 ## How to Use

-Clone the repository and work from the clone. ([Helpful guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository))

-Alternatively, you can download the files directly from the repository.
+1. Clone the repository ([Helpful guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)) or download the files directly from the repository ([Helpful guide](https://zapier.com/blog/how-to-download-from-github/))

+2. Put/edit files in your chosen IDE.

+3. Submit files to Gradescope once complete.

 ## Phases